mingai-nexucore/mingai-nexucore.github.io/README.md

 - **Online research** — Toggle web search to let MingAI pull in live, up-to-date information from the internet
 - **File attachments** — Attach code, text, document, and image files directly to your messages
 - **PDF analysis** — Attach any PDF and MingAI 2.4 will read and analyze its full contents
-- **Chat history** — Conversations are saved locally and accessible from the sidebar
+- **Chat history** — Conversations are saved to your browser's local storage when signed out, or synced to your Google account when signed in
+- **Google Sign-In** — Sign in with your Google account to save and access your conversation history across any device or browser
 - **Markdown rendering** — Full markdown support including syntax-highlighted code blocks
 - **Customizable system prompt** — Tailor MingAI's personality and behavior via Settings
 - **Multi-language interface** — The UI supports 17 languages including English, German, French, Spanish, Italian, Portuguese, Dutch, Polish, Russian, Chinese, Japanese, Korean, Arabic, Hindi, Turkish, Indonesian, and Pirate